zcstarr/modelcontextprotocol/docs/spec/resources.md

 ## Use Cases

 Common usecases for resources include file and folder access, but can extend to any other form.
-See [list of common uri schemes](#list-of-common-uri-schemas) for more information.
-Here is a set of resources that an MCP server could expose:
+See [list of common URI schemes](#list-of-common-uri-schemas) for more information.
+Here are examples of kinds of resources that an MCP server could expose:

 ### File Access
 A common use case for resourecs is exposing a file as a binary stream.
 The server would prefix any file